 Sales and services of educational activities include revenues related incidentally to the conduct of instruction, research, and public service, and revenues for activities that exist to provide instructional and laboratory experience for students and that incidentally create goods and services that may be sold to faculty, students, staff, and the general public.
-Net revenues from sales and services of educational activities amounted to \$47.66 million, a decrease from \$52.40 million in 2018.
+Net revenues from sales and services of educational activities amounted to \$39.92 million, a decrease from \$47.66 million in 2019.

 Auxiliary enterprises exist predominantly to furnish goods or services to students, faculty, or staff, for a fee.
-Net revenues from sales and services of auxiliary enterprises, which are primarily for student housing and parking, amounted to \$560.23 million, which is a \$36.73 million increase when compared to 2018.
-The increase is due mainly to new student housing facilities which operated for the first time in 2019 and increases in housing occupancy, space rentals, and parking permits issued to students, faculty, and employees.
+Net revenues from sales and services of auxiliary enterprises, which are primarily for student housing and parking, amounted to \$455.64 million, which is a \$104.59 million decrease when compared to 2019.
+The decrease is due to loss of revenue resulting from the University's response to the pandemic by transitioning to primarily virtual instructional approach towards the last quarter of 2020.

-Grants, Contracts and Gifts
+Grants.
+Contracts and Gifts